JynXd-tech/astris-bootkit/README.md

 # astris-bootkit
-Many people asks me how they can load iBSS and iBEC from DFU after device was demoted.
+Many people asks me how they can load iBSS and iBEC from DFU after device is demoted.
 This small documentation was written to explain how to do this and what's the problem.
 I hoped to make this as clear as possible.
 Happy reading and if you have any questions feel free to ask me on twitter (@exploit3dguy) =).
 I do not guarantee that I will answer but I will try to (sometimes I don't see your DMs).
 The method described here should work on any device meaning A9X and prototypes too.
 # The problem
 So let's say production devices and components doesn't go in pair with demotion.
 The low level bootloaders performs checks if device is demoted and if it is device may disable USB (this applies to A9 for example) or device will fail to validate any image4.
 # The requirements